Improve Attention Naturally with Stim-Free Brain Boosters

 ADHD is relatively common.
 It also lasts a lifetime.
-If you have it, then you are likely familiar with ADHD's far-ranging negative impact across mental performance, academics, professional productivity and social relations.
+If you have it, then you are likely familiar with ADHD's far-ranging negative impact across brain function, academics, professional productivity, personal relationships and social relations.

-As frustrating as ADHD can be, there are options to help control its symptoms, including smart supplementation with natural brain-boosting nootropics.
+As frustrating as ADHD symptoms can be, there are options to help, including ADHD drugs and strategic supplementation with natural brain-boosting nootropics.

 To understand how natural nootropics for ADHD might work, let's first delve into what is believed to cause attention problems in the first place.

 While researchers do not yet know exactly what is behind ADHD, one popular hypothesis involves three thought-regulating neurotransmitters (brain chemicals) collectively known as catecholamines:

 Epinephrine: Stimulates brain for sharp, quick thinking under stress

 This might be because healthy catecholamine levels are critical for our brains' ADHD-linked executive functions, including attention, working memory and impulse control.

 Considering catecholamine neurotransmitters' specific impact on the brain's executive functions, it's easy to see how a disruption of the catecholamine system might affect focus, decision-making, mood, social interaction, and other ADHD (as well as ADD) markers.